FREQUENTLY ASKED QUESTIONS

 30. Do I have to stay at the Academy during training?

 Yes, the Academy is a paramilitary residential academy.
 Cadets are required to live at the Academy during their training.
-Cadets are given a weekend pass at the conclusion of class on Friday and report back to duty on Sunday evening.
+Cadets are given a weekend pass at the conclusion of class on Friday and required to report back to duty on Sunday evening.
 Cadets that live in the Denver Metro area will be allowed to commute after Phase One of their training.
 Phase One of cadet training may be completed between weeks 8 thru 12.
 This is determined by the progress of the entire cadet class.
 The final decision is made by the Academy Director and Academy Associate Director.
-If a cadet is academically deficient or is tardy, their off campus privileges will be revoked until the conclusion of the 22 week academy.
+If a cadet is academically deficient or is tardy, their off campus privileges will be revoked until the conclusion of the 27 week academy.
 The final decision is made by the Academy Director and Academy Associate Director.

 31. Are cell phones allowed at the Academy?